ManaliPatel/CRUD-MERN-sample-app-2/README.md

 ## Installed libraries:

-nodemon : monitor any changes in your code and automatically restarts dotenv : loads environment variable from a `.env` file into `process.env`. express : web application framework for node mongoDB Atlas: allows you to host and see MongoDB database
+nodemon : monitor any changes in your code and automatically restarts \n dotenv : loads environment variable from a `.env` file into `process.env`. \n express : web application framework for node \n mongoDB Atlas: allows you to host and see MongoDB database \n
-axios: allows you to create HTTP request and send it from frontend to backend
+axios: allows you to create HTTP request and send it from frontend to backend \n

 ## to start localhost